DheerajChillamcharla/NOV_Chatbot/README.md

   - **Optimized User Experience**: By minimizing the need for repeated queries and ensuring efficient information access, the system enhances the overall user experience and provides timely, accurate answers.
 This well-orchestrated generation process is key to delivering an exceptional user experience, leveraging the strengths of OpenAI's LLMs and the efficiency of the RAG chain structure.

+## Gradio UI

+**Gradio** is used for the front-end interface, providing a simple and interactive way for users to engage with the chatbot.
+It allows for quick and efficient setup with minimal code, making integration seamless.

+### How It’s Used
+- **Ease of Use**: Gradio simplifies the creation of a web-based UI, requiring only a few lines of code.
+- **Seamless Integration**: Connects effortlessly with the backend, ensuring smooth interactions from query to response.
+- **Customizable**: Offers flexibility to tailor the interface to project needs while remaining user-friendly and visually appealing.
+- **Rapid Deployment**: Easily deployable locally or on the cloud, making it ideal for testing and sharing.

+Gradio’s simplicity and efficiency make it an excellent choice for building a clean, responsive UI with minimal development effort.